-With a brilliant idea, it should be hypothetically possible for any entrepreneur to be a success.
-If you’re solving a major problem for a price that your target audience can afford, it shouldn’t matter what your reputation is.
+With a brilliant idea, any entrepreneur hypothetically should find it possible to achieve success.
+If you’re that entrepreneur, solving a major problem for a price that your target audience can afford, you shouldn’t have to worry about reputation at all.

-But what if you started a business with a strong preexisting reputation?
-That idea could catch on faster or you might have a chance to succeed even if your idea isn’t top-of-the-line.
+But what if you start a business with a strong and preexisting personal reputation?
+Your idea could catch on faster, or you might have a chance to succeed even if your idea isn’t top of the line.

-Let’s take a look at some anecdotal and empirical evidence for each side.
+Consider the following anecdotal and empirical evidence for each scenario.

-· Henry Ford.
+Henry Ford.
 Henry Ford didn’t have a reputation when he started Ford Motor Company.
 He didn’t even have any savings.
 In fact, when he started his first passenger car company, his partners got frustrated with him because he was always tinkering to improve their designs, rather than putting an idea to market.
-He managed to scrounge up some investors for Ford Motor Company, and built the Model A and the Model T, both of which helped the company become a massive success.
+He managed to scrounge up some investors for Ford Motor Company, and…